Should you use diesel to kill weeds? Short answer: Nope.

 “But my weed problem is terrible, and I heard I could use diesel to fix it!”

 There are plenty of other ways to tackle pesky weeds.
 Getting rid of weeds isn’t easy, but if you want a hobby to replace your leisurely walk in the park, gardening might be the wrong choice.
 Additionally, diesel is pricey and flammable!
 You’ll do better by spending your money on something else for the garden.

 Gardening is an approachable hobby because it’s simple to get started with some dirt and some seeds.
 But to turn a landscape around involves a lot of work.
 You can be a frugal gardener, but any kind of digging in the dirt requires some form of effort.

 Other ways to get rid of weeds

 If you can’t use diesel to kill weeds, what else can you do?

 Here are a few ways to get rid of weeds in an environmentally friendly manner:

 - Mulch.
 My favorite way to suppress weeds is mulch.
-It not only suffocates most weeds but also helps beautify beds and provide a uniform blank slate.
+It not only suffocates most weeds but also helps beautify beds and provides a uniform blank slate.

 - Stop over-digging and tilling.
 Most weed seeds sit beneath the surface and won’t sprout unless exposed to sun and moisture.
-Minimize digging and tilling to prevent unearthing hidden weed seed.
+Minimize digging and tilling to prevent unearthing hidden weed seeds.

 - Target your watering efforts.
 Get rid of the sprinkler.
 It’s a waste of water and money.
 Use targeted irrigation systems to get water to your plants.
 No desire to budget to set up an irrigation system?
 When you water by hand, don’t water where there are no plants.
 Empty spaces don’t need moisture!
 All you’ll do is help the weeds along.